chaoge525/soafee_demo/documentation/builds.rst

 Virtual Machine (VM) image (DomU / Guest).
 Virtualization support also includes Xen-related configuration for the kernel image and all necessary packages for the Host and VM rootfs.
-Both the Host and VM include the Docker container engine, K3S container orchestration, and share the same kernel image.
-A systemd service that runs a k3s server is included on the Host rootfs, and a systemd service that runs a k3s agent is included on the VM rootfs.
+Both the Host and VM include the Docker container engine, K3s container orchestration, and share the same kernel image.
+On a virtualization image, while the same systemd service that is provided on a baremetal EWAOL image is deployed to the Host (``k3s-server.service``), a different systemd service which runs a K3s agent is included on the VM rootfs (``k3s-agent.service``).
+Additional run-time configuration is required to connect the agent to the server, see :ref:`validations:Image Validation` for details.
 The Host also includes the ``xen-tools`` package along with a network configuration for ``xenbr0`` bridge, to allow the VM external network access.
 More details are provided in `Building EWAOL Image with Virtualization Support`_.

 To prepare an EWAOL image build, it is necessary to define the target machine for the build via the bitbake ``MACHINE`` parameter.
 The image build can then be